By Richard Mitchell and Mogsy Ford

-The idea of running in a marathon was my first attempt at endurance sport.
+The idea of running in a marathon was my first attempt at an endurance sport.
 This was several years before I had even heard of SwimRun!
 So why look at doing a marathon in the first place?
 And why pick one so far from Europe, where we live?

 Before I met Mogsy, she had already run several marathons, including New York, London, and Disney in Florida.
 She was determined to get me into a marathon, and so after some 10km events and 2 Half marathons, we agreed to find a race to enter.
 Once we started looking around online, we found it was not easy to find a marathon that was somewhere warm, relatively flat, and in a place we both wanted to visit.